 Transfer cells from 10 cm plates into 500 μL fractionation buffer, eg by scraping.

-Pass lysate through a 25 gauge needle 10 times using a 1 mL syringe.
+Pass cells suspension through a 25 gauge needle 10 times using a 1 mL syringe.

 Leave on ice for 20 min.

-Centrifuge out the nuclear pellet (P1) at 720 x g (3,000 rpm) for 5 min.
-Wash once by adding 500 μL of fractionation buffer.
+Wash nuclear pellet remained after step 6 with 500 μL of fractionation buffer.
 Disperse the pellet with a pipette and pass through a 25 gauge needle 10 times.
 Centrifuge again at 3,000 rpm for 10 min.
-Remove the buffer and resuspend the pellet in the nuclear buffer (standard lysis buffer with 10% glycerol and 0.1% SDS added).
-Sonicate the nuclear pellet briefly (3 sec) on ice at a power setting of 2-continuous.
+Discard the supernatant and keep the pellet that contains nuclei.

 Optional: Concentrate the supernatant by centrifuging through the filter unit.
 This concentrates the cytosol down to approximately 50–75 μL.